 Once you've received your membership card, follow the attached instructions to activate it.

 But unless you’re entering the U.S. from Canada by land, there’s not much reason to carry around the card.
 You only need your passport and fingertips.
-And now some airports are simply using facial recognition to use the Global Entry kiosks when re-entering the country.

 These kiosks are the key to speeding through immigration, and I’ve yet to see a line.
 Just look for the Global Entry signs as you make your way through customs and head to an open kiosk.
 After scanning your fingerprints and answering a few quick questions about your trip, you’ll get a small slip.
 Hand it off to a dedicated immigration officer and you can go on your way.